lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 It:
 1. Reads in output/ospree_clean_withchill.csv, which should have been cleaned previously

-2. Sources clean_thermaltimetodays.R, which homogenizes thermal time to days (but only for cases where we don’t have the same data as daystobudburst or percbudburst with response.time)
+2. Sources clean_thermaltimetodays.R, which homogenizes thermaltime to days (but only for cases where we don’t have the same data as daystobudburst or percbudburst with response.time)

-3. Sources clean_phenstage.R, which relabels a little data that is budburst
+3. Sources clean_phenstage.R, which relabels a little data that is budburst.
+Yay.

-4. source bb_analysis/cleaning/multiresp.R, which flags any studies that have both percent bud burst and days to budburst, and studies thermal time and days to budburst studies
+4. source bb_analysis/cleaning/multiresp.R, flags any studies that have both percent budburst and days to budburst, and studies thermal time and days to budburst studies.
+It then removes studies with more than one response variable for the same treatments, keeping first daystobudburst, then percentbudburst, then thermaltime.
+It also deals with two studies where creation of respvar.simple collapsed two different response variables (see the file for more info).

 5. sources clean_ambientforcing.R, which cleans the forcing predictor variable

-6. sources clean_bbperctodays.R, which transforms %bb to days, using a specified target bud burst level (i.e. 90%).
+6. sources clean_bbperctodays.R, which transforms %bb to days, using a specified target budburst level (i.e. 90%) with surrounding acceptable range.

-7. sources clean_moreduplicates.R which removes some data with same response variable
+7. sources clean_moreduplicates.R which removes some data that appears duplicated (very little!).

 8. sources clean_photoperiod.R which tries to eek out every last bit of photoperiod data we could get.
 This sort of code would be good for analyses beyond just BB.